InterExchange Announces Fall 2013 Christianson Fellows

 "During Apartheid, African workers were unable to officially immigrate to South Africa, and were instead employed as migrant workers through agreements with neighboring countries," Marijke explains.
 "As such, many people have come to South Africa for work, and remain there, illegally."

 The Advocacy Rights Office takes a special interest in cases involving xenophobic violence, disabled refugees and the protection of unaccompanied refugee and migrant children.
 The program also works to improve existing legislation to protect these vulnerable populations.
 A resident of Grand Rapids, Michigan, Marijke has previously studied abroad in Spain and spent two stints in South Africa, including a prior internship.
-The Christianson Grant is making it possible for her to extend time in South Africa and deepen her ability to provide the best support for those who need her help.
+The Christianson Fellowship is making it possible for her to extend time in South Africa and deepen her ability to provide the best support for those who need her help.

 Cross-Cultural Music Education, Zambia